VigiePirate/CakeLORD/README.md

 1. First make sure ALL YOUR WORK IN YOUR BRANCH IS COMMITED with `git status`

-2. `git checkout master` (jump on master branch)
+1. `git checkout master` (jump on master branch)

-3. `git pull` (fetch and merge master's modifications)
+1. `git pull` (fetch and merge master's modifications)

-4. `git checkout yourbranch` (back on your branch)

-5. `git merge master` (merge master's modifications in your branch: solve conflicts if there are any)
+1. `git merge yourbranch` (merge your branch modifications in master: solve conflicts if there are any)

-6. You can stop here if you just wanted to get your own branch up to date with master.
-Add the following if you are ready to add your own modifications in master:
+1. `git push` (DO NOT FORGET THIS, or it will not be published)

+1. Now to make your own branch up-to-date:
-    * `git checkout master`
+    * `git checkout yourbranch`
-    * `git merge yourbranch` (there should be no conflict as you already did the work)
+    * `git merge master` (there should be no conflict as you already did the work)
-    * `git push origin master` (DO NOT FORGET THIS, or it will not be published)
-    * `git checkout yourbranch` (back to work in your branch)

-7. Your branch should now be perfectly synchronized with master and a `git branch -vv` should show both are pointing to the same commit.
+1. Your branch should now be perfectly synchronized with master and a `git branch -vv` should show both are pointing to the same commit.